HealthBioscienceIDEAS/microscopy-novice/README.md

-# Image Analysis for Microscopy
+# Image Analysis with Napari for Microscopy

 A lesson teaching the fundamentals of analysing image data acquired via light microscopy experiments.